google/WebFundamentals/src/content/en/ilt/pwa/lab-auditing-with-lighthouse.md

-Note: You may need to <a href="tools-for-pwa-developers#clearcache">clear the cache</a> to see the improved results.
+Note: You may need to <a href="tools-for-pwa-developers#disablehttpcache">disable the browser cache</a> to see the improved results.
 Then refresh the app and run Lighthouse again.